 How to Propagate Croton Plants

 Because healthy, happy croton will grow vigorously, you'll have plenty of opportunities to prune back excess growth, which encourages a fuller, bushier shape.
 Use those pruned cuttings to grow new plants.

 To propagate your croton via stem cuttings, you'll need a small plant pot for each cutting you'd like to root, standard commercial potting soil, clean pruners or shears, and optional rooting hormone.
 Crotons can also be rooted in water.

 Step 1: Fill the containers with potting soil.
 Water the soil well to moisten it.

 Step 2: Select a few healthy stems from the mother plant to remove for propagation.
-Cut stems around four inches long and with three to five leaves.
+Cut stems about four inches long and with three to five leaves on each.

 Step 3: Use your finger or a pencil to poke a hole a few inches deep into the moist soil of each pot.
 Dip the cut end of each cutting in powdered rooting hormone, if using.
 Plant each cutting in the hole in each pot.
 Press the soil gently around the base of the cutting.

-Step 4: Put the cuttings in a sunny, warm spot away from cold drafts.
-Keep the soil most but not soggy.
+Step 4: Put the cuttings in a warm, sunny spot away from cold drafts.
+Keep the soil moist but not soggy.